 Upon visiting your website and speaking with teachers in the district, I had the opportunity to learn even more about the middle school and was impressed with its many accomplishments.
 Success under NCLB and strong parent involvement are notable characteristics of your school.
 I am completing a full semester as a student teacher at Adams Middle School.
-While there, I have worked with my mentor to implement new programs and creative lessons that integrate a variety of educational objectives, including character education, civic responsibility, and cross-curricular content.
+While there, I have worked with my mentor to implement new programs and creative lessons that integrate a variety of educational objectives, including character education, civic responsibility, and crosscurricular content.
 I also worked as a team with other teachers to address student concerns and create new ways to utilize technology to deliver content.
 In addition to my classroom experience, I have volunteered to assist with the school's newspaper and writer's club.
 Because of my interest in student publications, I am particularly interested in this position with Independent School District, which includes responsibilities for advising the student newspaper.

-My application materials are being forwarded to you.
-I look forward to arranging an interview at your convenience or answering any questions you may have.
+The attached résumé further details my qualifications and experiences.
+I look forward to arranging an interview at your convenience so we can discuss how I can contribute to the continued success of Independent School District.
 Please contact me at 618.123.4567 or kbrooks@email.com.
 Thank you for your time and consideration.

-Kaitlyn N. Brooks

-Kaitlyn N. Brooks
+Kaitlyn N. Brooks Kaitlyn N. Brooks